MagnusErler/WiFiLocationTracker/stm32/README.md

 * GNSS and WiFi scan data is collected on the device and sent to a cloud-based solver to resolve into a position
 * Semtech provide a Cloud API (fees apply)

+When using the Semtech LR1110 shield for STM32 Nucleo board is is also possible to use that shields with an Arduino Uno (see [arduino.ino](arduino/arduino.ino)).

 The setup can be done in either STM32CubeIDE og Visual Studio Code.

 ##### STM32CubeIDE